RAMertz0630/RAMertz0630.github.io/README.md

 <details>

 **What did you do last week?**
-- Reviewed feedback on my project plan.
+- Reviewed feedback on my project plan.<br>
-- Devoted more time to structured learning; reviewed sections 1-10 in my Udemy course, with an emphasis on Sections 7 (Arrays and Vectors) and 10 (Characters and Strings)
+- Devoted more time to structured learning; reviewed sections 1-10 in my Udemy course, with an emphasis on Sections 7 (Arrays and Vectors) and 10 (Characters and Strings)<br>
-- Finished Week 1-2 recommended exercise "Making the Grade" after reviewing vectors.
+- Finished Week 1-2 recommended exercise "Making the Grade" after reviewing vectors.<br>
-- Posted update to personal Github page.
+- Posted update to personal Github page.<br>

 **What do you plan to do this week?**
-- Get unstuck on all recommended Exercises requiring std::string methods (Phone Number, Word Count, Matching Brackets)
+- Get unstuck on all recommended Exercises requiring std::string methods (Phone Number, Word Count, Matching Brackets)<br>
-- On own time, review Udemy syllabus through Section 13 (OOP - Classes)
+- On own time, review Udemy syllabus through Section 13 (OOP - Classes)<br>
-- After Section 13, attempt all recommended Exercises that involve classes (Election Day & Trolls from Week 1-2, Alien Game, Dr. Data from Week 3-4)
+- After Section 13, attempt all recommended Exercises that involve classes (Election Day & Trolls from Week 1-2, Alien Game, Dr. Data from Week 3-4)<br>

 **Are there any impediments in your way?**
 - A lot of Exercises on my to-do list require a better understanding of std::string member functions in modern C++.
-I'm closing the knowledge gap this week.
+I'm closing the knowledge gap this week.<br>

 **Reflection on the process you used last week, how can you make the process work better?**
 - I got a lot of good feedback on my project proposal.
-I really appreciate the advice to prioritize quality of answers over quantity of exercises completed and have amended my project plan and weekly schedule accordingly:
+I really appreciate the advice to prioritize quality of answers over quantity of exercises completed and have amended my project plan and weekly schedule accordingly:<br>
-  - Finishing and discussing Taylor's assigned biweekly exercises is now higher priority than completing a certain number of exercises by a given date.
+  - Finishing and discussing Taylor's assigned biweekly exercises is now higher priority than completing a certain number of exercises by a given date.<br>
-  - My workflow now starts with attempting the exercises in order of assignment and pivoting to my Udemy course and textbook reading when I hit a blocker.
-Otherwise, I'm doing the Udemy work on my own time; there's not enough time in the semester to finish Exercises and complete a 40h structured class while "on the clock", but I still think both are important and should be done.
+  - My workflow now starts with attempting the exercises in order of assignment and pivoting to my Udemy course and textbook reading when I hit a blocker.<br> Otherwise, I'm doing the Udemy work on my own time; there's not enough time in the semester to finish Exercises and complete a 40h structured class while "on the clock", but I still think both are important and should be done.<br>
-  - Any extra time is spent completing exercises in assigned concept areas that haven't been recommended yet.
+  - Any extra time is spent completing exercises in assigned concept areas that haven't been recommended yet.<br>

 </details>